 When a Director has multiple board representations, such a Director is expected to ensure that sufficient time and attention is given to the affairs of the Company.
 The NRC shall review with Board members in an open session the effectiveness of the Board and the contribution of each of the Directors to determine whether the Board and each of its members are able to and have been adequately carrying out his/her respective duties as Directors of the Company.
 As the number of board representations should not be the only measure of a Director's commitment and ability to contribute effectively, the NRC takes the view that approval from the Board should be obtained if a Director wishes to hold more board representations than the maximum number of board representations on listed companies as determined by the Board.
 In assessing a Director's contribution, the NRC takes a holistic approach.
 Focusing solely on Directors' attendance at Board and Board Committee meetings per se may not be an adequate evaluation of the contribution of the Directors.
 Instead, their abilities to provide valuable insights and strategic networking to enhance the businesses of the Group, availability for guidance and advice outside the scope of formal Board and Board Committee Meetings and contributions in specialised areas are also factors relevant in assessing the contributions of the Directors.
-Mr Sin Boon Ann has 7 other listed companies' appointments as at 1 March 2022.
-In view that Mr Sin's knowledge and experience have been most useful in Board discussions on various matters and that he is able to manage his time and contribute to the Board, the NRC had approved Mr Sin's number of board representations on 26 June 2020.
-During the annual review in November 2021, the NRC has assessed that Mr Sin has adequately discharged his duties as a Director of TIH.
-The Board is also satisfied that the number of listed company board representations held by other Board members does not exceed the number set by the Board and the Company respects that each director's judgement on their own time commitment for their directorships.
+For FY2023, the Board is satisfied that the number of listed company board representations held by all Board members does not exceed the number set by the Board and the Company respects that each director's judgement on their own time commitment for their directorships.

-The year of initial appointment and last re-election/scheduled re-election of Directors are set out below.
+The year of initial appointment and last re-election/scheduled re-election of Directors are set out below:

-Director Age# Position Date of Initial Appointment No. of Years as Director Appointment Period under Current Chairman (At 31 Dec 2021) Date of Last/ Scheduled Re-election Kin Chan 55 Chairman 1 October 2004 + 17 years 16 years 24 April 2019 (Next: 21 Apr 2022) Wang Ya Lun Allen 45 Member 26 February 2015 7 years 7 years 12 June 2020 Vince Feng 49 Member 1 March 2008 13 years 13 years 22 April 2021 Liong Tong Kap 67 Member 12 April 2001^ 20 years 16 years 12 June 2020 Thanathip Vidhayasirinun 55 Member 4 August 2016 5 years 5 years 12 June 2020 Alex Shiu Leung Au 57 Member 1 June 2018 3 years 3 years 24 April 2019 (Next: 21 Apr 2022) Sin Boon Ann 64 Member 1 June 2018 3 years 3 years 24 April 2019 (Next: 21 Apr 2022)
+Director Age# Position Date of Initial Appointment No. of Years as Director Appointment Period under Current Chairman (At 31 Dec 2023) Date of Last/ Scheduled Re-election Kin Chan 57 Chairman 1 October 2004+ 19 years 18 years 21 April 2022 (Next: 25 Apr 2024) Wang Ya Lun Allen 47 Member 26 February 2015 9 years 9 years 20 April 2023 Vince Feng 51 Member 1 March 2008 15 years 15 years 22 April 2021 (Next: 25 Apr 2024) Liong Tong Kap 69 Member 12 April 2001 [^] 22 years 18 years 20 April 2023 (Next: 25 Apr 2024) Thanathip Vidhayasirinun 57 Member 4 August 2016 7 years 7 years 20 April 2023 Alex Shiu Leung Au 59 Member 1 June 2018 5 years 5 years 21 April 2022 Sin Boon Ann 66 Member 1 June 2018 5 years 5 years 21 April 2022